Identification and Assessment of Multilingual Learners

 • Immigrant students who come from countries other than the United States and whose primary language is other than English

-The strengths-based term multilingual learner is used throughout this guide to recognize and value students’ existing language abilities and highlight what they know.
-Check to see which terms are used in your district and state.
+The strengths-based term multilingual learner is used throughout this document to recognize and value students’ existing language abilities and highlight what they know.
+Keep in mind that states may use different terms and that many federal documents use the terms "English learner" and "Limited English Proficient students."

 Home Language Surveys